ramified/personal_handwritten_collection/README.md

 November 28th-December 5th, 2021: focus on the "moduli".

-December 19th, 2021: focus on the "moduli of vector bundles"(haven't done actually)
+December 19th, 2021: focus on the "moduli of vector bundles"

+January 2th, 2022: focus on the "moduli of elliptic curves"(haven't finished actually)